rmmo14/reading-notes/class-12.md

 To create a bar char, use the same code as above except after line 12 use:
 `new Chart(x).Bar(barData);`
 Here barData should be properites of labels and datasets.
 This time using rgba to specify colors that allow transparency.

+## Basic Usage Article Notes
+The canvas element has two attributes, height and width, which both can be set using DOM properties.
+The default is 300x150 pixels.
+ManBearPig will not affect the actual drawing.
+Between the canvas tags you can input alternate content (img, text, etc) for older browsers.

+Canvas element has a method `getContext()` to obtain the rendering context and its drawing functions.

+## Drawing Shapes Article Notes
+Canvas only supports rectangles and paths.
+Keep note that in reference to the webpage, the top left corner is the origin of a Cartesian plane.

+`____(x,y, width, height)`:

+- fillRect - draws a filled rectangle
+- strokeRect - draws a rect outline
+- clearRect = clears the rect area, making it transparent

+### To draw a path
+1. `beginPath()` - creates a new path
+1. Path methods to set different paths for objects
+1. `closedPath()` - adds a straight line to the path, going to start of the current sub-path
+1. `stroke()` - draws the shape by stroking its outline
+1. `fill()` - draws a solid shape by filling the path's content area

+`moveTo(x,y)` - moves the pen to coordinates (x,y)

+To draw lines use `lineTo(x,y)` to draw from current position to (x,y)

+### Plenty more methods to draw on article

+## Styes/Shapes and Text Articles Notes
+`fillStyle=color` sets stule of filling shapes while `strokeStyle=color` sets style fo shape outline.

+`globalAlpha = transparencyValue` applies the transparency value to all future shapes drwan, value between 0 and 1.

+There are various line styles: lineWidth, lineCap, lineJoin, miterLimit, lineDashOffset...getLineDash(), setLineDash(segments)

+`lineCap` property takes on butt, round or square.

+`lineJoin` property takes on round, bevel or miter.

+For text you can use fillText and strokeText similar to above.
+You can style text by font, textAlign, textBaselin, and direction.